 If I am aware of my surroundings I hope this will be sufficient to detect a potential threat, and implement an avoidance strategy.
 If that’s not possible, and I am confronted by a threat, I try to deescalate it first.
 While I am working deescalation techniques, say through Verbal Jiu-Jitsu, I am considering my options to escape the current threat, and evade it further.

-Only when all else fails to I then attempt to neutralise the threat, but even then, I am considering options to escape and evade as soon as I can.
+Only when all else fails to I then attempt to neutralize the threat, but even then, I am considering options to escape and evade as soon as I can.

 It Still Depends